wilfred11/iv/README.md

 ## The instrumental variable

-As the unobserved variable has a direct influence on income and on education, the education variable cannot be directly used to estimate its influence on income.
+As the unobserved variable (U) has a direct influence on income and on education, the education variable cannot be directly used to estimate its influence on income.

 ### The relevance assumption, the exclusion restriction, exogeneity assumption